EIGRP Metric K Values Explained with Examples

 Delay (k3)

-EIGRP uses total delay in the metric calculation formula.
+Delay measures the time required for a packet to traverse an interface, expressed in tens of microseconds.
+It is a static value.
+You can configure it using the 'delay' command.
+EIGRP uses the total delay in the metric calculation formula.
 Total delay is the sum of the delay received from the neighboring router and the delay configured on the interface.
-For example, if EIGRP receives a delay value of 1000 from the neighboring router and the value of delay is configured 2000 on the local interface, then the total delay will be 3000 (1000 + 2000).
+For example, if EIGRP receives a delay value of 1000 from a neighboring router and the local interface is configured with a delay of 2000, the total delay will be 3000 (1000 + 2000).

 Reliability (K4)

+Reliability is the ratio of successfully received frames to the total number of received frames.
+A value of 100% indicates all frames are error-free, while lower values signify the presence of corrupted frames.
 Reliability is expressed on a scale of 0 to 255.
 255 expresses 100% reliability while 0 represents 0% reliability.
 If K4 is enabled in the metric calculation formula, it will use the minimum reliability.

 MTU (K5)